top of page

 Don’t just look at the forecast for your launch point.
 Sea conditions can change dramatically as you move along the coast.
 Always check various points along your intended route for both the journey out and the return leg.
 A bay that is sheltered at 10:00 AM might be catching a heavy side-on swell by noon!

 This is why sheltered areas often feel pleasant even when other parts of the coast look wild.
+Windy helps you spot this difference instantly.

 Weather forecast overview for Tuesday to Thursday, showcasing temperature variations, wind speeds, and cloud coverage.
 Interactive filters highlight air pressure, precipitation, and more for detailed insights.